-- 1 When the switch is in J position, the wiper moves intermittently. - 2 When placed in I or II position, the wiper moves continuously. - 3 If you push the grip of the lever, washer liquid will be sprayed and the wiper will be activated 2-3 times. - \ Check the quantity of washer liquid in the tank.
+- 1 When the switch is in J position, the wiper moves intermittently. - 3 If you push the grip of the lever, washer liquid will be sprayed and the wiper will be activated 2-3 times. - Check the quantity of washer liquid in the tank.
 If the level of the washer liquid is LOW, add the washer liquid (In cold, winter days) or water.
 The capacity of the tank is 1 liter.